austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 Now that we have flare configured and installed we are now ready to find beacons on our network.

-_For this walk through I generated a request for HTTP traffic every 60 seconds using this command:_
+_For this walk-through I generated a request for HTTP traffic every 60 seconds using this command:_

 {% highlight awk %}
 watch -n 60 curl http://www.huntoperator.com
 {% endhighlight %}

-In this scenario, we'll consider our infected end point beaconing back to a C2 server.
+In this scenario, we'll consider our infected endpoint beaconing back to a C2 server.

 **Infected IP**: 192.168.0.53 --> **C2 Server**: 160.153.76.129